Written by Lauren B. Johnson

 Even if you’ve remained active throughout the winter, a spring in your step may cause you to push harder than usual.
 Perhaps you’re signed up for the Charleston Sprint Triathlon Series (runs May 31-August 9) or have set your sights on swimming the Charleston Harbor during the Lowcountry Splash (May 16), and the warm weather inspires you to step up the pace or frequency of training.
 “If your body isn’t conditioned for the duration or intensity at which you are trying to perform, you’re more prone to strains and sprains,” says Prothro.
 Both injuries refer to the stretching or tearing of tissue; strains involve muscles or tendons (the latter of which are tissues that attach muscle to bone), while sprains involve joint ligaments (the tissues that connect two bones).

-If you’ve cheered from the grandstands of the Volvo Car Open, you’re familiar with the ace athleticism derived from a regular tennis practice.
+If you’ve cheered from the grandstands of the Volvo Car Open, now Credit One Charleston Open, you’re familiar with the ace athleticism derived from a regular tennis practice.
 The game’s fast pace and constant volley build cardiovascular strength, improve mental alertness and boost agility and flexibility.
 However, its explosive nature can also take a swing at joints in both the upper and lower limbs.
 “Among tennis players, we commonly see overuse injuries in the wrists, elbows, shoulders, hips, knees and ankles,” says Prothro.

 Watch out for…